Glagan/MMD-Online-Save/README.md

 # MyMangaDex - Online Save

-Store MyMangaDex online saves to be able to sync between devices or browsers.
+Store MyMangaDex saves to be able to sync between devices or browsers.

 ## Requirements